Table of Contents

 Another vital characteristic is to ensure that Mesh Extenders installation consists simply of turning the device on: There should be no aiming of antennae, network configuration or other skilled tasks required.
 This ensures that the product can be easily and effectively used by anyone who has need.

 Also, aiming is impossible for a portable device is simply not possible.
 This is one reason why aimed long-shot Wi-Fi is not a solution.

 As Wi-Fi is not a complete solution, we wish to allow the use of other radio interfaces to connect devices.
 Also, for nearby devices, we wish to provide a Wi-Fi Access Point, so that energy consumption of the mesh nodes can be minimised.

-Thus we wish to make a small device, perhaps looking very similar to a mobile telephone, that is a Wi-Fi AP, and also allows the use of a variety of other radio interface to provide longer-range and more energy efficient mesh networking.
+Thus we wish to make a small device, that is a Wi-Fi AP, and also allows the use of a variety of other radio interface to provide longer-range and more energy efficient mesh networking.
 The device could also offer an HTML interface to the mesh, so that devices lacking the Serval Mesh software could still participate, and potentially download the Serval Mesh software if so desired.